shatsky/lightning-image-viewer/README.md

 - (maybe) video playback (ffmpeg? libvlc?)
 - (maybe) touch input support (SDL3 support for it seems not mature yet, most desktop environments translate it into mouse events for compatibility anyway), smooth transitions, continious zoom
 - (maybe) some reasonable configurability
+- improve EXIF rotation/mirroring tag handling (currently only for JPEG and with re-reading of every loaded file)

 ## Credits